-19.1 Credentialing / recredentialing
+19.1 Credentialing/recredentialing

 The purpose of credentialing physicians and providers is to exercise reasonable care in the selection and retention of competent, participating providers.
 The initial credentialing process can take up to sixty (60) days for completion from the date a completed application is received by Blue Cross NC.
 Blue Cross NC facilitates all credentialing activity for Blue Cross NC.
-The Blue Cross NC credentialing department deems an application to be complete when all applicable sections of the uniform application.
+The Blue Cross NC credentialing department deems an application to be complete when all applicable sections of the uniform application are completed accurately, along with all required supporting documentation.
 This process includes, but is not limited to, verification and/or examination of:

 - North Carolina license

 - Uniform application to participate as a health care practitioner

-- DEA
+- Drug Enforcement Administration (DEA)

 - Sufficient comprehensive general liability and professional insurance coverage

-- Medicare / Medicaid sanctions
+- Medicare/Medicaid sanctions

 - National Practitioner Databank (NPDB)

-- Health Care Integrity Protection Databank (HIPDB)

 - Hospital privileges or letter stating how patients are admitted

-- Board certification
+- Board certification\

 - Other pertinent documentation

-- In some instances a letter of recommendation from the chief of staff or department chair may be required (i.e., if malpractice settlements exceeding \$200,000 and/or two (2) or more malpractice settlements)
+- In some instances, a letter of recommendation from the chief of staff or department chair may be required (i.e., if malpractice settlements exceeding \$200,000 and/or two [2] or more malpractice settlements)